What is Clickbait and Why Does it Work so Well?

 If it works for others, could using clickbait work for you?
-Well, that certainly depends, though the easy answer would probably lean towards a big, fat, no. The risk of alienating your audience can be too much of a risk, especially if you’re a small business.
+Well, that certainly depends, though the easy answer would probably lean towards a big, fat, no. The risk of alienating your audience can be too much of a risk, especially if you’re a small business - plus, there are lots of other content ideas and content marketing examples you can consider using.
 The last thing you’d want to do is push the very people you’re trying to attract away from you due to something as silly as using overly-sensationalist headlines and underdelivering on what a reader can expect to see.

 If you dare to dabble, here are a couple examples one could use for this article:

 You Won’t Believe These Shocking Facts About Clickbait!